-After applying to the chart, you’ll see ZigZag indicator dividing the chart into separate waves.
-As well as Fibo levels applied on the latest range.
+After applying to the chart, you’ll see the ZigZag indicator dividing the chart into separate waves.
+As well as Fibo levels applied in the latest range.

 DiNapoli levels can be considered as an unusual way of working with the classic levels and Fibonacci extensions.
-The construction principle remains the same; just Joe has introduced a number of new rules that give a good result on a stable trend.
+The construction principle remains the same; just Joe has introduced several new rules that give a good result on a stable trend.

-His levels can be used for trading not only on trend zones.
-In zones, where conventional Fibo levels would yield nothing but losses, DiNapoli levels can help at least to retain your money and, at fortunate coincidence, even to earn.
+His levels can be used for trading not only on-trend zones.
+In zones, where conventional Fibo levels would yield nothing but losses, DiNapoli levels can help at least to retain your money and, at the fortunate coincidence, even to earn.
 But it’s worth it.